d3tourrr/kin-discord/README.md

 # Setup

-You need an instance of this Discord bot per Nomi you wish you invite to a Discord server, but you can invite the same Discord Bot/Nomi pair to as many servers as you'd like.
+You need an instance of this Discord bot per Kindroid you wish you invite to a Discord server, but you can invite the same Discord Bot/Kindroid pair to as many servers as you'd like.

 1. Make a Discord Application and Bot
    1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)